 Roaring Chicken: I like your ink blot better than my ink blot.

 - In Peep Show, Mark is subjected to an inkblot test after being sent to therapy for pissing on his employer's desk.

 Mark (thinking): A hairy twat.
 A hungry, devouring twat.

 Mark: A kitten.

-- In the The Amanda Show, Penelope Taynt is seeing a psychiatrist about her obsession with Amanda, and when given an inkblot test, she answers all of them as "Amanda", except the last one as "Judge Trudy"- much to the psychiatrist's relief until Penelope mentions that it's a character played by Amanda.
+- In The Amanda Show, Penelope Taynt is seeing a psychiatrist about her obsession with Amanda, and when given an inkblot test, she answers all of them as "Amanda", except the last one as "Judge Trudy"- much to the psychiatrist's relief until Penelope mentions that it's a character played by Amanda.

-- On Barney Miller a psycologist has the squad look at inkblots.
+- On Barney Miller a psychologist has the squad look at inkblots.
 Yemana sees an elephant wearing a hat.
 "Now turn the picture upside down and tell me what you see."
 "An elephant standing on his head.
 Wearing a hat."